lbalbi/big_data_datasets/README.md

 ### Limitations and Biases
 Collaborative KGs - Data is entered and maintained by editors who decide on the rules of content creation and management.
-Automated bots/web-scraping methods also enter data.
+Automated bots/web-scraping methods also enter data. negative statements make up only 3% of examples in the ConceptNet knowledge graph

 ## References
 [1] Vrandečić, Denny, and Markus Krötzsch.
 "Wikidata: a free collaborative knowledgebase."
 Communications of the ACM 57.10 (2014): 78-85.